seyoungnam/Java_practice/README.md

 All contents uploaded here are based on what I have learned since July 2019.

 * Contents
-  * review_mvc - applied mvc-pattern basics,
+  * review_mvc - applied mvc-pattern basics, CRUD functions